mne-tools/mne-lsl/README.md

 Anaconda is recommended for easy installation of Python environment.

-PyCNBI depends on following packages:
+NeuroDecode depends on following packages:
   - scipy
   - numpy
   - PyQt5